elfsternberg/grunt-ruby-haml/README.md

 # grunt-ruby-haml

-Compile your HTML templates using Ruby
+Compile your HTML templates using the Ruby HAML command-line compiler

 ## WHAT!?
 WHY!?!?!?